2020’s first big test? Not Iowa, but a tiny Texas House race

 That may be lost on voters, and it’s also unclear how much this race says about Trump and his impact.
 Republican candidate Gary Gates says that when he’s knocked on doors in the last two months, fewer and fewer voters have wanted to talk about the president.
 “All that has kind of died down.
 It hasn’t been as strong,” he said.

-Nevertheless, last summer, Texas House Speaker Dennis Bonnen, a Republican, was caught confiding to a conservative activist on secretly recorded tape that Trump was “killing us” in urban and suburban districts.
+Nevertheless, last summer, Texas House Speaker Dennis Bonnen, a Republican, was caught confiding to a conservative activist in a secretly recorded meeting that Trump was “killing us” in urban and suburban districts.
 Gates, a real estate developer, said that was not his impression from the 150 homes he hits a day.

 Special elections have transformed into nationally watched battlegrounds in the Trump era, particularly among Democrats eager for signs that voters are fed-up with a combative presidency.
 In September, Republicans hung on in a special election for a House seat in North Carolina that included Trump personally appealing to voters, although the narrow victory still set off warning signs for the GOP about suburban revolt.